NBISweden/workshop-reproducible-research/docs/git.md

 ![](images/github_config_yml.png)

-* Click History.
+* Click on *History*.
 You will see an overview of the commits involving changes made to this file:

 ![](images/github_config_yml_history.png)

 * Click on the `Change to ST398 for alignment` commit.
-You will see the changes made to config.yml file compared to the previous commit.
+You will see the changes made to `config.yml` file compared to the previous commit.

 ![](images/github_config_yml_diff.png)

-* Click *Browse files*, on the right to get back to an overview of files in the repo.
+* Click *Browse files*, on the right to get back to an overview of files in the repository.
 Then click on the commit count tracker.

 ![](images/github_commit_tracker.png)